omalk98/CrystalBox-backup/project_charter.md

 ## 2. Overview

-The Anteaters, Omar, Soham, and Philippe, are planning to develop and attendance security door system to facilitate monitoring the attendance of people at an event/conference or a school/college.
+The Anteaters, Omar, Soham, and Philippe, are planning to develop an attendance security door system to facilitate monitoring the attendance of people at an event/conference or a school/college.